 Pregnancy and Tanning: Question on Different Types of Tanning While Pregnant

-Pregnancy and Tanning: Some studies also link UV rays and folic acid deficiency.
+Some studies also link UV rays and folic acid deficiency.
 Folic acid prevents neural tube defects, such as spina bifida, and is especially important in the first trimester.
 During pregnancy, your skin is more susceptible to burning and chloasma, the dark splotches that appear on the face during pregnancy.
 Speak to your health care provider about the safety of tanning beds during pregnancy.

-From a Bottle: This may be the best option if you are pregnant.
+This may be the best option if you are pregnant.
 Avoiding UV rays will ensure healthier skin and less chance of skin cancer, hives or worsened chloasma.
 There are so many different kinds of sunless tanning lotions, creams, and foams that have very good results.
 Many of the new varieties have minimal odor and provide immediate color.

 The only concern is whether the active ingredient, dihydroxyacetone (DHA), is able to penetrate the skin.
 Studies do not confirm that it can, but some health care providers encourage women to wait until after the first trimester, just to play it safe.
 DHA has been used in cosmetics since 1960 and no problems have been reported.
 Even if you have used sunless tanners before, try a patch of skin first.
 Your skin may be more sensitive and irritable during pregnancy.
 Learn more about your skin changes during pregnancy.

 Compiled using information from the following sources: